{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Kep IGP Pepper

-To buy pepper to take home, prefer producer shops displaying the IGP label, available at the Kep market or in local grocery stores.
+To buy pepper to take home, prefer the producer shops displaying the IGP label, available at the Kep market or in local grocery stores.
 The dried varieties — black, white, and red — travel well and make the best edible souvenir from your trip.

 Kep Beach

-Kep has a public beach — the Kep Beach — just a few minutes' walk from the crab market.
+Kep has a public beach — the Kep beach — just a few minutes' walk from the crab market.
 Let’s be honest: it’s not the most beautiful beach in Cambodia.
-The sand is mixed with pebbles, the waters are shallow at the shore, and algae can accumulate during the rainy season.
+The sand is mixed with pebbles, the waters shallow at the shore, and algae can accumulate during the rainy season.
 But the beach has its own charm: palm trees, colorful loungers, fresh fruit vendors, and in the background, the silhouette of Koh Tonsay on the horizon.

-Where to Sleep in Kep
+Where to sleep in Kep

-Where to Eat in Kep
+Where to eat in Kep

 From Kampot